Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Introduction

 \section{Introduction}

-One of the most fundamental problems in the field of hypothesis testing is the following: is it possible to check whether samples from some unknown distribution $\mathcal{G}$ are actually from some explicit distribution $\mathcal{D}$.
+One of the most fundamental problems in the field of hypothesis testing is the following: is it possible to check whether samples from some unknown distribution (over classical strings) $\mathcal{G}$ are actually from some explicit distribution $\mathcal{D}$?
 This is often known as the identity testing problem.
-The identity testing problem has been extremely well-studied in the statistical setting (\cite{idtestclose,idtesttwo,optidtest,structidtest,idtestlower,idtestupper} for some examples).
-Ignoring error terms, it is known that when the distribution $\mathcal{D}$ has support $[N]$, the optimal sample complexity for the identity testing problem is roughly $O(\sqrt{N})$~\cite{optidtest,idtestlower,idtestupper}.
+The identity testing problem has been extremely well-studied in the statistical setting (\cite{idtestclose,optidtest,structidtest,idtestlower,idtestupper} for some examples).
+Ignoring error terms, it is known that when the distribution $\mathcal{D}$ has support $\{0,1\}^n$, the optimal sample complexity for the identity testing problem is roughly $O(\sqrt{2^n})$~\cite{optidtest,idtestlower,idtestupper}.
+As such, implementing this identity tester requires a number of samples exponential in the problem size and is untenable in practice.

-However, many distributions of interest have exponential support size.
-In particular, distributions which can be sampled by efficient algorithms can have support exponential in their size.
-When this is the case, the optimal identity tester also requires exponential samples, and so is untenable in practice.
+\if0However, many distributions of interest have large support size.
+In particular, distributions which can be sampled by efficient algorithms may have support exponential in their output length.
+When this is the case, the optimal identity tester also requires exponential samples, and so is untenable in practice. \fi

 One may hope to bypass this lower bound by considering restricted settings.
 The above optimal identity tester is constructed so that it is not fooled by any (even inefficiently-sampled) distributions.
-However, in most applications, the distributions under consideration are efficiently sampleable, and therefore it is enough to consider only identity testers that are not fooled by efficiently-sampled distributions.
-(In fact, if the (extended) Church-Turing thesis is to be believed, all distributions which arise in the real world are efficiently sampleable.)
-In that case, we can focus on efficient identity testers.
-Let us call a distribution efficiently verifiable if there exists an efficient identity tester which cannot be fooled by efficiently-sampled distributions.
-We then have the following natural question, which is the main question of this work:
+However, in most applications, the distributions under consideration are efficiently-samplable, and therefore it is enough to consider only identity testers that are not fooled by efficiently-sampled distributions.

-\taiga{Removed the following sentence, ``As far as the authors are aware, the only existing formal progress on this question comes from~\cite{Aaronson14}, which shows (among other things) that any distribution samplable by a Turing machine running in polynomial space can be verified in polynomial space with polynomially many samples.
-The major downside of this result is that the identity tester may run in exponential time, and is thus not truly efficient.'' }